dakimura/bot/README.md

 Now you should have 2 environmental variables.

 ### Run Terraform (apply)
-Go to your workspace page -> Click "Runs" -> Click "" After Planning and Cost Estimation is done, click "Confirm & Apply" -> Click "Confirm Plan"
+Go to your workspace page -> Click "Runs" -> Click "Actions" -> "Start new run" After Planning and Cost Estimation is done, click "Confirm & Apply" -> Click "Confirm Plan"
 ![](img/tf_confirm_apply.png)